jlko/STOVE/README.md

 The above shows the performance of the compared models in the interactive environments.
-The agents control the red ball and negative reward is given whenever the red ball collides with any of the other balls.
+The agent controls the red ball and negative reward is given whenever the red ball collides with any other ball.
 STOVE is used as a world model, predicting future states, frames, and rewards.
-MCTS on STOVE can then be used for model-based control.
+MCTS can then be used on STOVE for model-based control.
 We compare to MCTS on the real environment states, as well as PPO on the environment states and raw images.
 Again, 10 different sequences of length 100 are shown.